jsa4000/Getting-Started-Microservices/pipelines/batch/src/06-batch-dataflow-k8s/README.md

 WHERE  name = 'max_connections';
 ```

-- To enter into a container currently running.
+- To enter into a container (k8s) currently running, use the following command

         kubectl exec batchjobtask-394317zg6p -i -t -- sh

+ - To run into a docker container, that has not an entry point.

+        # Redefine the --entrypoint if there is already one
+        docker run -it --entrypoint=/bin/sh minio/mc

+- Pods are runnning forever in kubernetes.

+    ```json
+    spring:
+      cloud:
+        task:
+          # Not available yet
+          #closecontext:
+          #  enabled: true
+          closecontextEnabled: true
+    ```

 #### References

 - [Spring Cloud Dataflow releases version matrix](https://github.com/spring-cloud/spring-cloud-dataflow/releases)